-The County may amend the undertaking, and any provision of the undertaking may be waived, with an approving opinion of nationally recognized bond counsel and in accordance with Rule 15c2-12.
+The County may amend the Undertaking, and any provision of the Undertaking may be waived, with an approving opinion of nationally recognized bond counsel and in accordance with Rule 15c2-12.

-In the event of any amendment or waiver of a provision of the undertaking, the County will describe such amendment or waiver in the next annual report, and will include, as applicable, a narrative explanation of the reason for the amendment or waiver and its impact on the type (or in the case of a change of accounting principles, on the presentation) of financial information or operating data being presented by the County.
-In addition, if the amendment relates to the accounting principles to be followed in preparing financial statements, (i) notice of such change will be given in the same manner as for a specified event under the caption "Specified Events" above, and (ii) the annual report for the year in which the change is made should present a comparison (in narrative form and also, if feasible, in quantitative form) between the financial statements as prepared on the basis of the new accounting principles and those prepared on the basis of the former accounting principles.
+In the event of any amendment or waiver of a provision of the Undertaking, the County will describe such amendment or waiver in the next Annual Financial Information submission, and will include, as applicable, a narrative explanation of the reason for the amendment or waiver and its impact on the type (or in the case of a change of accounting principles, on the presentation) of financial information or operating data being presented by the County.
+In addition, if the amendment relates to the accounting principles to be followed in preparing financial statements, (i) notice of such change will be given in the same manner as for a specified event under the captions "Specified Events" above, and (ii) the annual financial statements for the year in which the change is made will present a comparison (in narrative form and also, if feasible, in quantitative form) between the financial statements as prepared on the basis of the new accounting principles and those prepared on the basis of the former accounting principles.

-Bond Owners' Remedies Under the Undertakings.
-The right of any Bond owner or beneficial owner of Bonds to enforce the provisions of the undertakings will be limited to a right to obtain specific enforcement of the County's obligations thereunder, and any failure by the County to comply with the provisions of the undertaking will not be an event of default with respect to the Bonds.
-For purposes of the undertaking, "beneficial owner" means any person who has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds, including persons holding Bonds through nominees or depositories.
+Bond Owners' Remedies Under the Undertaking.
+The right of any owner or Beneficial Owner of Bonds to enforce the provisions of the Undertaking will be limited to a right to obtain specific enforcement of the County's obligations thereunder, and any failure by the County to comply with the provisions of the Undertaking will not be an event of default with respect to the Bonds.
+For purposes of the Undertaking, "Beneficial Owner" means any person who has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds, including persons holding Bonds through nominees or depositories.